iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 3. If you use Azure Firewall, configure the Firewall DNS proxy to use AD DCs deployed in Azure as DNS servers (approach 3.1).

-4. If you use Azure Firewall, you have no choice but to use it as a DNS server on your clients.
+4. If you use Azure Firewall, you have no choice but to use it as a DNS server for your clients.
 If not using Azure Firewall, use AD DCs.

 5. For scenarios where you need Private Endpoints of the same resource in multiple VNets, consider approach 3.3.3, which involves Policy-based DNS name resolution for _specific pinpoint DNS zones_.